Deploy Fusion 5 on Google Kubernetes Engine (GKE)

 ./setup_f5_gke.sh -c <cluster_name> -p <gcp_project_id> --create demo

-Use the --help option to see script usage.
-If you want the script to create a cluster for you, then you need to pass the --create option with either demo or multi_az.
-If you don’t want the script to create a cluster, then you need to create a cluster before running the script and simply pass the name of the existing cluster using the -c parameter.
+.
+If you don’t want the script to create a cluster, then you need to create a cluster before running the script and simply pass the name of the existing cluster using the -c

 Error: could not get apiVersions from Kubernetes: unable to retrieve the complete list of server APIs: metrics.k8s.io/v1beta1: the server is currently unable to handle the request

-When you’re ready to deploy Fusion to a production-like environment, refer to the Planning section of the Survival Guide.
+When you’re ready to deploy Fusion to a production-like environment, see more information at Fusion 5 Survival Guide.

 Create a three-node regional cluster to withstand a zone outage